edespino/cloudberry-site/docs/security/client-auth.md

 For more details on how to create your server private key and certificate, refer to the OpenSSL documentation.

-### Configuring postgresql.conf for SSL Authentication
+### Configure postgresql.conf for SSL authentication

 The following Server settings need to be specified in the `postgresql.conf` configuration file: